 The New AFC Valve

 The Dreamcatcher comes with Outwell’s patented AFC Valve which stands for Air Flow Control.
 This control valve is clearly marked for inflation and deflation and we feel it performs its function extremely well.
-Switching between control setting is made super easy by the little toggle handle on the outside of the valve.
+Switching between the control settings is made super easy by the little toggle handle on the outside of the valve.
 Inflation and deflation are quick and easy despite the valve being smaller than others we have used on other SIMs.

 The placement of the valve on the corner of the SIM also works well.
 We normally have our two beds pushed together and a double fitted sheet over both and the valve doesn’t restrict this in any way.
-You also have easy access if you want to add or take air out of the SIM to find your own comfort level.
+You also have easy access if you want to add or take the air out of the SIM to find your own comfort level.

 Since receiving this SIM I have now used it twice.
 Once on a framed camping bed and the other time straight on the floor of the tent.
 Both times I have slept great although when I had it on the framed bed I definitely had the better sleep.